aditya123473892/wagtail/StreamField-blocks-API.md

             ])
         ]

 (This is a page consisting of a StreamField where the only block type that's available to be inserted is a shopping list.)

-2. The context in which the `ShoppingListBlock` definition is placed.
-In the above code, the fact that our ShoppingListBlock has been given the name `shopping_list` is relevant, as is the fact that it's a child of the block called `content`.
-(This is because we'll need to allocate a namespace like `def-content-shopping_list` for the IDs  - this namespace needs to be distinct from any other polka-dotted shopping lists that might exist elsewhere on the page.
-In addition, we might want to munge the name `shopping_list` into the human-friendly string "Shopping list" for use as a label when the site implementer hasn't explicitly provided one.)

-Because the definition `ShoppingListBlock(classname='polkadot')` is not very usable in isolation without that extra context, this object is essentially just a mundane bundle of properties.
-This is referred to as a 'block options' object.
-The constructor for this object can take whatever args/kwargs it likes - Wagtail does not impose any restrictions here.

-The logic within wagtailadmin (or, to be exact, the parent StreamField) will then take care of building a block factory object based on these options and the relevant context information.
-This will be done with the following call:

-    ShoppingListFactory(block_options, name='shopping_list', definition_prefix='def-content-shopping_list')

-where the ShoppingListFactory class is obtained from `block_options.factory`.

-Therefore, implementing a new block type involves defining a 'block options' class such as ShoppingListBlock - which is the one that a site implementer will include their panel definitions - and a 'block factory' class such as ShoppingListFactory which does the actual work.
-The only requirement for a 'block options' object is that it provides a `factory` attribute pointing to the block factory class.
-The requirements for a factory object are a bit more onerous...
+The constructor can take whatever parameters it likes, but the base `Block` class handles the parameters 'default' and 'label' as standard.
+Block objects should be considered immutable once they're created, with one exception: the parent block may assign it an internal name (`'shopping_list'` in this example) for its own purposes by calling `set_name(name)` on the block.
+This is not essential, and blocks must still work correctly without a name; for example, in the construction `ListBlock(ShoppingListBlock(classname='polkadot'))` (a list of shopping lists), ShoppingListBlock is not given a name.
+As far as the block itself is concerned, the name is typically only used as a fallback label for when an explicit 'label' parameter has not been supplied.
+(Again, the base `Block` class takes care of this.)

-## The block factory API
+## The block API

 Block factory objects need to provide the following attributes/methods: